customink/signalerjs-react/docs/SignalProvider.md

 ### `children`

 This is the child element passed to signaler.
-It must be a single element.
+It must be a single element or a function.
+When it's an element, nothing will be rendered until signals are retrieved.
+If a function, it will be passed the `signals` or a falsy value if they aren't retrieved.